Most recent performance

 There are currently no scheduled performances of Le nozze di Figaro.
 It was last on stage 15 September—14 October 2015 as part of the Autumn 2015/16 season.

-Figaro and Susanna are looking forward to their wedding day, but first they must outwit Figaro’s master Count Almaviva, who seems to have designs on Susanna.
+Figaro and Susanna are looking forward to their wedding day – but Figaro’s master Count Almaviva has designs on Susanna.

 News and features

 11 January 2017